ablazleon/env-k8-jenkins/README.md

 In this project I have built a CI/CD pipeline for a microservices application for different deployment strategies.
 This is my proposal of capstone project of the Udacity Cloud DevOps Nanodegree Program.

+## What I learnt, what I'm most proud of and which problems I had
 ## 1. Installation
 ## 2. Usage
 ## 3. Contributing